-Allergy care (continued) You pay Allergy injections (not including allergy serum) PPO: \$15 copayment per visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges • Any services or supplies considered by the National Institute of Health and the National Institute of Allergy and Infectious Disease to be not effective to diagnose allergies and/or not effective in preventing an allergy reaction Provocative food testing and sublingual allergy desensitization Clinical ecology and environmental medicine Treatment therapies Chemotherapy and radiation therapy for treatment of cancer PPO: \$15 copayment per visit for services Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on provided in a physician's office or clinic; \$25 copayment per outpatient hospital visit pages 53-55.
-Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed Hyperbaric oxygen therapy amount Treatment room Observation room Note: These therapies (excluding the related office visits) are covered under this benefit when billed by the outpatient department of a hospital, clinic or a physician's office.
-Pharmacy charges for chemotherapy drugs (including prescription drugs to treat the side effects of chemotherapy) are covered under Prescription drug benefits , Section 5(f).
+Allergy care (continued) You pay Allergy injections (not including allergy serum) PPO: \$15 copayment per visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: Any services or supplies considered by the National Institute of Health and the National Institute of Allergy and Infectious Disease to be not effective to diagnose allergies and/or not effective in preventing an allergy reaction Provocative food testing and sublingual allergy desensitization Clinical ecology and environmental medicine All charges Treatment therapies Chemotherapy and radiation therapy for treatment of cancer Note: Call us at 1-800-694-9901 for details about coverage and information about chemotherapy treatments and PPO providers.
+Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed on pages 56-58.
+Hyperbaric oxygen therapy Treatment room Observation room Note: These therapies (excluding the related office visits) are covered under this benefit when billed by the outpatient department of a hospital, clinic or a physician's office.
+Pharmacy charges for chemotherapy drugs (including prescription drugs to treat the side effects of chemotherapy) are covered under Prescription drug benefits, Section 5(f).
 Note: Preauthorization is required for hyperbaric oxygen therapy.
 Call us at 1-800-694-9901 prior to scheduling treatment.
-See Other services under You need prior Plan approval for certain services on page 14.
-Dialysis - hemodialysis and peritoneal dialysis PPO: \$15 copayment per office, clinic or home • Intravenous (IV)/infusion therapy (including TPN) visit; \$25 copayment per outpatient hospital visit Respiratory therapy Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed Inhalation therapy amount Growth hormone therapy Note: Call us at 1-800-694-9901 for details about coverage and information about dialysis, IV/infusion therapy, respiratory therapy and inhalation therapy PPO providers.
+See Other services under You need prior Plan approval for certain services on page 18.
+Note: Preauthorization is required for certain oncology and specialty drugs administered by a physician.
+Call us at 1-800-694-9901 prior to scheduling treatment.
+See Other services under You need prior Plan approval for certain services on page 18 and Specialty drugs, page 69.
+PPO: \$15 copayment per visit for services provided in a physician's office or clinic; \$25 copayment per outpatient hospital visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Dialysis - hemodialysis and peritoneal dialysis Intravenous (IV)/infusion therapy (including TPN) Respiratory therapy Inhalation therapy Growth hormone therapy Note: Call us at 1-800-694-9901 for details about coverage and information about dialysis, IV/infusion therapy, respiratory therapy and inhalation therapy PPO providers.
 Note: These therapies (excluding the related office visits) are covered under this benefit when performed on an outpatient basis.
-Note: Pharmacy charges for related drugs and medicines, including growth hormones, are covered under Prescription drug benefits , Section 5(f).
-Some drugs, including growth hormones, require preauthorization; see Specialty drugs, page 65.
-Rabies shots and related services PPO: \$15 copayment per office visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount
+Note: Pharmacy charges for related drugs and medicines are covered under Prescription drug benefits, Section 5(f).
+Some drugs, including specialty drugs, some oncology drugs and growth hormones, require preauthorization; see Other services under You need prior Plan approval for certain services on page 18, and Specialty drugs, page 69.
+PPO: \$15 copayment per office, clinic or home visit; \$25 copayment per outpatient hospital visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Rabies shots and related services PPO: \$15 copayment per office visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Treatment therapies - continued on next p